AI4Bharat/CTQScorer/README.md

 ./prepare_datasets.sh
 ```

-After downloading, you'll have multiple sub-folders with multipe files in each sub-folder.
-The folders `europarl`, `paracrawl` and `samanantar` are parallel datasets with two files in each sub-folder, `train.xx` and `train.en`.
-The folders `test` and `train` are test and dev sets from `FLORES`.
+After downloading, you'll have multiple sub-folders with multiple files in each sub-folder.
+The folders `europarl`, `paracrawl` and `samanantar` are parallel datasets with two files in each sub-folder, `train.xx` and `train.en.` The folders `test` and `train` are the test and development sets from `FLORES`.
 The folder structure will be as follows:
 ```
 dataset
 ├── europarl